-The University Secretariat manages the development of policies through an impartial, fair governance process.
-Please contact the University Secretariat for additional information on University policies and procedures and/or if you require this information in another format:
+The University Secretariat manages the development of policies through an impartial, fair governance process, and in accordance with the Policy Governance Framework.
+Please contact the University Secretariat for additional information on University policies and procedures and/or if you require this information in another format.